Jump to Information Jump to Technology Jump to Other Services

-If there is an item not currently available, you can place a request on that item.
+If an item in our online catalog is not currently available, you can place a request on that item.
 When the item becomes available, you will be notified and it will be held at the circulation desk for 5 days.

-Most items can be renewed twice, as long as no one else has requested them.
+Most items can be renewed three times, as long as no one else has requested them.
 Items cannot be renewed if you have over $10 in fines on your account.
 Renewals can be done in person, over the phone, or via My Account.

-In general, items on loan from other libraries can be renewed once.
+In general, Interlibrary Loan items can be renewed once.
 However, some are not able to be renewed at all due to restrictions placed by the lending library.

 In addition to lending these kits, KCPL also sponsors a number of book groups that meet regularly at the Chestertown & North County branches.
 For more information see our Book Groups page.